open-eid/allkirjastamisteenus/Technical-description.md

 ### Calculating data file hashes

 Digital Signature Gateway service supports only hashcode form.
 Therefor ability to calculate data file hashes is needed.
 The integrating service needs to calculate SHA256 and SHA512 hashes of data files.

 ### Converting container to and from hashcode form

 Digital Signature Gateway service handles containers in hashcode form.
 Integrating service needs to be able to manipulate the container content by adding and removing files in it.
-ASICE container is
-ZIP container, it can be manipulated with standard ZIP libraries.
+ASiC-E container is ZIP container, it can be manipulated with standard ZIP libraries.
 However, special care must be taken on some aspects of the container [described here.](https://github.com/open-eid/SiGa/wiki/Hashcode-container-form)

 ### Integration with signature creation devices

 To use remote signing in Digital Signature Gateway service, integrating service must implement retrieving public certificate and signing hashes with the signature creation device.
 The integrations required are signature creation device specific (for example it can be e-seal using PKCS11 or ID-Card with Web eID)

 ### Additional consideration